Scintillation characteristics of an undoped CsI crystal at low-temperature for dark matter search: Scintillation characteristics of the undoped CsI crystal

 \subsection{Measurements}

 The performance of the SiPM is affected by the overvoltage, defined as $\Delta V = V_{bias}-V_{breakdown}$, where $V_{breakdown}$ is the breakdown voltage.
 Data were collected using six different overvoltages ranging from 3\,V to 8\,V, with a 1\,V interval at room temperature.
-The gain, represented by the height of a single photoelectron, was evaluated at each overvoltage.
+The gain, represented by the maximum height of single photoelectron pulses, was evaluated at each overvoltage.
 Since the photo detection efficiency (PDE) of SiPM varies with gain or overvoltage~\cite{ferri2014,Teranishi:2021wsl,sze1966,dinu2017,NepomukOtte:2016ktf,dinu2015,collazuol2011}, we maintained a consistent overvoltage for the temperature-dependent measurements.

 The temperature range for detector testing spanned from 86\,K to 293\,K (room temperature).
-Due to the limitations of the present setup, complete elimination of heat from the readout board was not achievable, resulting in a minimum temperature of 86\,K, which is above the temperature of liquid nitrogen.
+Although data were taken across this temperature range, we encountered difficulties stabilizing the temperature at several specific points such as at 120, 250, and 260\,K. These points were therefore excluded from the analysis to avoid introducing uncertainties.
+Additionally, due to the limitations of the present setup, complete elimination of heat from the readout board was not achievable, resulting in a minimum temperature of 86\,K, which is above the aimed temperature of 77 K.

-We characterized the scintillation characteristics of the undoped CsI crystal using a $^{109}$Cd source that emits 22.1\,keV and 25.0\,keV x-rays as well as an 88\,keV $\gamma$-ray.
-Because of the energy resolution, the 22.1\,keV and 25.0\,keV x-rays overlapped and were roughly adjusted to around 23\,keV, as shown in Fig.~\ref{energyspectrum}.
-All energy calibrations were performed with the 88\,keV position, but the 23\,keV peak is used to correct the relative charge for the 88 keV in case of low-temperature measurements.
+We characterized the scintillation of an undoped CsI crystal using a $^{109}$Cd source that emits 22.1\,keV and 25.0\,keV x-rays as well as an 88.0\,keV $\gamma$-rays.
+Because of the energy resolution, the 22.1\,keV and 25.0\,keV x-ray peaks overlapped and were roughly adjusted to around 23.0\,keV, as shown in Fig.~\ref{energyspectrum}.
+Energy calibrations were performed using the 88.0\,keV position.
+At low temperatures, the 23.0\,keV peak is utilized after confirming the linearity of the two peaks.
+This decision is due to the saturation of the signal corresponding to the energy of the 88.0\,keV peak in our electronics, caused by increasing gain at low temperatures.

-\subsubsection{Dark Count Rate \& Crosstalk}
+\subsubsection{Dark count rate \& Crosstalk}

 Two critical factors in understanding SiPM data are the dark count rate (DCR) and crosstalk.
-We estimated the DCR and crosstalk from the scintillation data, which were calculated within a 1.6\,$\mu$s time window prior to the event-triggered position.
-This time window was chosen to exclude contributions from the scintillation event itself or SiPM after-pulses.
+We measured the DCR and crosstalk using a 1.6\,$\mu$s time window located prior to the event-triggered position in the recorded signal data.
+This time window, referred to as the pedestal region, is chosen to exclude the influence of the scintillation event and SiPM after-pulses.